Group Personal Accident (GPA) Insurance Policy

 plan.
 Employer-employee groups are the most popular group wherein the employer avails

-an employee accident insurance policy for the financial well-being of its employees.
+an accident insurance policy for employees for their financial well-being.

 The amount of benefit paid depends on the nature of contingency faced.
 For instance,